christinayliu/learntohack2/README.md

 4. Replace Parse keys at top of `public/js/init.js`
 5. In the project root run `bower install`
 6. Deploy to Parse server `parse deploy`
+7.

+to do list:

+Implement facebook image thumbnail and other bits of meta data